storyblok/storyblok-fieldtype/README.md

 npm run build
 ```

-For more information see the [docs for field types](https://www.storyblok.com/docs/Guides/Creating-a-field-type-plugin).
+For more information see the [docs for local field-type development](https://www.storyblok.com/docs/Guides/Creating-a-field-type-plugin#local-development).